stackmuncher/stm_app/README.md

     GitHub validation: https://gist.github.com/rimutaka/fb8fc0f87ee78231f064131022c8154a

     Local stack reports: /home/ubuntu/rust/stm_app/reports
-    Code analysis rules: /home/ubuntu/rust/stm_app/stm_rules
     Config file: /home/ubuntu/rust/stm_app/.stm_config/config.json
 ```

 #### Debug settings

 * `--log error|warn|info|debug|trace`: the log is written to _stdout_.
 Defaults to `error` for least verbose output.
 Redirect the output to a file or _null device_ to completely silence it.
 E.g. `stackmuncher --log debug >> ~/stm_trace.log`
-* `--rules "path to code analysis rules"`: a path to an alternative location of code analysis rules.
-The path can be relative or absolute.
-Defaults to the application folder.
 * `--reports "path to reports folder"`: a path to an alternative location for saving stack reports.
 The path can be relative or absolute.
 Defaults to the application folder.
 * `--config "path to config folder"`: a path to an alternative location of the config folder.
 The path can be relative or absolute.
 Defaults to the application folder.